 Willy Witherspoon, Rob's cousin and alter ego, is a retired stock car driver from north South Carolina who is currently living in Rob's garden shed.
-Willy appears at select live shows sharing songs and stories of growing up in the south and immigrating to the north.
+Willy is a regular guest on Tuesday Live sharing songs and stories of growing up in the south and immigrating to the north.

 Join Rob on his creative journey by subscribing to his podcast/blog The Rob Log.

 Rob's primary guitar is a 1999 Martin HD-28VR vintage reissue of the classic bluegrass guitar.
 It is strung with D'Addario phosphor bronze medium gauge strings and has a Baggs I-Beam pickup installed under the bridge.

 Willy plays a custom swamp maple Fender Telecaster he had built for his short stint with the all-male Dixie Chicks tribute band, the Dixie Dicks.

 A mix of harmonicas in various keys that reflect the evolution of his preferences in harps.
 The oldest is a Hohner Pro Harp.
 For the longest time his harmonica of choice was the Lee Oskar manufactured by Tombo but in the last few years he started to notice that they would blow out much more quickly.
 More recently he has been using the Japanese made Suzuki Pro Master which have a great sound and excellent durability.